 Is puff pastry vegan?
 Well, the answer is usually a big no. Puff pastries are usually made with butter and sometimes eggs.
 They also might be stuffed with cheese and other non-vegan ingredients.
 But there’s good news!

-There are a few vegan puff pastry brands on the market that are made with non-dairy alternatives.
+There are a few vegan puff pastry brands on the market made with non-dairy alternatives.
 Granted, they aren’t the healthiest products on there with oils and trans-fats, but the definition of veganism has to do with ethics first, not health.
 Let’s get to the list…

-Also – if you’re not happy with any of the ingredients in the products, be sure to scroll to the end for an easy to follow video on how to make your own.
+Also – if you’re not happy with any of the ingredients in the products, be sure to scroll to the end for an easy-to-follow video on how to make your own.

-We do our best to keep the ingredient statements/products accurate and up to date but it’s best to double check the ingredients before buying and consuming.
+We do our best to keep the ingredient statements/products accurate and up to date, but it’s best to double-check the ingredients before buying and consuming.

 Orgran All Purpose Pastry Mix

-They’ve also specified that all the ingredients are vegetable based.
+They’ve also specified that all the ingredients are vegetable-based.
 A major plus if you’re concerned about super-trace ingredients.

 Maize starch, Rice flour, Tapioca flour, Potato starch, Rice bran, Yellow pea flour, Salt, Vegetable gums, Calcium carbonate, Vegetable monoglycerides